Vaccine efficacy for binary post-infection outcomes under misclassification without monotonicity: Introduction

 Unfortunately, vaccine efficacy against post-infection outcomes, binary or otherwise, is not generally identifiable, even under the assumption that vaccine efficacy against infection is non-negative almost-surely (monotonicity).
 Moreover, the method requires that both infection and post-infection outcomes are perfectly measured.
 Neither monotonicity nor error-free measurements can be assumed to hold in vaccine trials.
 Monotonicity can be violated if a vaccine increases the per-exposure probability of infection for a participant \citep{gilbertSensitivityAnalysisAssessment2003}, which is possible in influenza vaccine trials where the vaccine targets a different antigen than the circulating strain.
+Another way monotonicity can be violated is if vaccination increases exposure for certain participants.
+This can occur in a double-blinded placebo-controlled study where the vaccine is reactogenic and leads to some participants in the vaccine group becoming unblinded.

-Measurement error is common in vaccine trials due to the imperfect nature of diagnostic tests for infection.
+Measurement error is common in vaccine trials due to the imperfect nature of diagnostic tests for infection \citep{kisslerViralDynamicsAcute2021,wangDetectionSARSCoV2Different2020}.
 Post-infection outcomes like symptoms may also be observed with error.
 For example, in an influenza vaccine trial, many different viruses circulate during influenza season that produce similar symptom profiles.